…When the level of development and previous knowledge are taken into account.

 The New City School offer children and youths the opportunity, within the framework of secondary school levels (from the 6th to the 10th school year), the possibility of connecting with the practical demands of life during work or further education.

-A further expansion of the learning programme up to the Swiss federal matura examinations has been planned.
 In the New City School there are no aged group classes, instead groups with the same interests and levels of knowledge work together towards the same or similar goals.
 Our teachers are there to take over the role as learning guides.
 They act as teachers and critical companions who are not indifferent to pupils who want to make the most of their time or those who waste it, whether pupils discover their strengths or just leave them unused, concentrate their willpower or let it drift away.

 In addition to what they receive from the learning guides, the pupils are given guidance in their various projects by professional advisors.
 The New City School work closely together with established experts from different companies, branches and institutions.

 Learn to think differently – a different path to your high school education